 As I mentioned above, the purple color of red cabbage is thanks to the anthocyanin pigments in contains.
 Depending on the acidity of the soil in which a plant containing anthocyanin is grown, this pigment can look red, purple or even blue.

 While green cabbage still offers great aids to health, the color of red cabbage is what makes it the clear winner in overall antioxidant load.
-Plant geneticists at Cornell University believe that since “the amount of total anthocyanins in red cabbage was found to be a direct correlation to the total antioxidant power it provides, [this implicates] the potential health benefit of red cabbage to human health.”
-(16)
+Plant geneticists at Cornell University concluded that “the amount of total anthocyanins in red cabbage was found to be positively correlated with total antioxidant power, implicating the potential health benefit of red cabbage to human health.”

 Red cabbage has a rich and well-documented history dating back to the height of Roman and Greek society, although some sources believe it’s been cultivated thousands of years even before those cultures wrote about it.
 The original version of the wild cultivar of red cabbage was grown originally in the Mediterranean region.